Contents:

 How Can Heimdal®Help Enforce Strong DNS Security

-DNS filtering is a great instrument; you should definitely insert it into your company`s security mix.
-However, most DNS security tools only rely on blocking threats that come from a list of known malicious domains.
+DNS filtering is a great instrument; you should definitely insert it into your company’s security mix.
+However, most DNS security tools only rely on blocking malicious domains on known blacklists.

 So, what happens with the yet-undiscovered ones?
 As cyber criminals are currently able to use domain generation algorithms, they can instantly create hundreds of new malicious domains.
-So, it`s impossible to blocklist them all.
+It’s impossible to blocklist them all, unless you improve filtering techniques.

-The good news is the DarkLayer Guard innovative DNS security solution, part of the Heimdal Threat Prevention product for endpoints and networks, does things differently and better.
-It uses our AI-driven ”Character Based” Neural networks intelligence to foresee threats that researchers did not discover yet.
+Heimdal’s DNS Security suite for endpoints and networks does the job differently and better.
+It uses AI-driven “Character Based” Neural networks intelligence to foresee threats that researchers did not discover yet.
 In doing so, it has a stunning 96% accuracy.

-It also hunts, detects, and responds to threats faster than other DNS security solutions by using the Heimdal TTPC Technology.
-It prevents command & control server connections and data leakages and enables you to log network traffic.
+The tool also hunts, detects, and responds to threats faster than other DNS security solutions by using the Heimdal TTPC Technology.
+It prevents command & control server connections and data leakages and enables you to log network traffic for compliance reporting and forensics.

 Wrapping Up

-During this blog we kept highlighting how important DNS layer security is.
-Sure, you might not take our word for it.
-So here`s what the numbers say, according to the Global Cyber Alliance, about the economic impact of DNS filtering on the company`s finances.
+During this blog I highlighted how important DNS layer security is for your cyber defense mix.
+Sure, you might not take my word for it.
+So, here‘s what the numbers say, according to the Global Cyber Alliance, about the economic impact of DNS filtering on the company’s finances.

 Nearly 3,700 of the 11,079 breaches could have been avoided in the past five years, if a properly configurated DNS filtering solution had been in function.
 Consequently, losses between $19 and $37 billion in the U.S. or an average $150 to $200 billion globally could have been prevented.